Consumer Product Safety Commission.

 Other issues: Eleven reports (12 percent) were related to issues other than those described above.
 Two fatalities and four injuries, including two hospitalizations, were reported in this category.
-The two fatalities—one case of a parent falling asleep while wearing the carrier with the infant inside, and the other case of an infant suffering respiratory distress while being carried around facing in—are included in this category.
+The two fatalities—one case of a parent falling asleep while Start Printed Page 20514wearing the carrier with the infant inside, and the other case of an infant suffering respiratory distress while being carried around facing in—are included in this category.
 In each case, CPSC staff concluded that there were too many confounding factors reported to determine that a specific factor contributed predominantly to the deaths.
 The remaining reports were of unspecified falls, an nonspecific abrasion injury, and an incidental injury to the infant, due to a caregiver's fall.

 |Structure, fit, and position||14||15||0||0||10||33|

 |Large leg openings||12||13||0||0||1 7||23|